open-toolchain/tekton-catalog/container-registry/README.md

 - Add a github integration to your toolchain with the repository containing the tasks (https://github.com/open-toolchain/tekton-catalog)
 - Add this github integration to the Definitions tab of your Continuous Delivery tekton pipeline, with the Path set to `container-registry`

+## icr-containerize

-## Build Image helper task: icr-containerize
+Build Image helper task using buildkit

 ### Context - ConfigMap/Secret